 So let me back up a bit here and remind you that the very last option I considered, and that I really liked, was this Shelf Genie blind corner storage.

-I must have been overtaken by the awesome music, though 😀 , because once I really stopped and thought about it, I realized that this wasn’t really the best option for me.
+I must have been overtaken by the awesome music when I originally watched that video, though 😀 , because once I really stopped and thought about it, I realized that this wasn’t really the best option for me.

 That video shows those shelves completely empty.
 What happens when they’re piled full of stuff?
 I’m only five feet tall, which means I have pretty short arms.
 By the time that first shelf is pulled out completely, and the other shelf is pulled over, there’s no way I could easily (or at all) reach over all of the items stored on the front shelf to reach the items at the back of that back shelf.
 Someone much taller than I would probably have no problem, but my short arms would have trouble.

 But I remembered someone commenting and saying that they had a UK version of that where the front/first shelf actually lifts out, making access to that back shelf much easier.

 That got me to thinking.
 I would need to do something similar so that I could reach the items on that side/back shelf once it was pulled over into view.
 And since I only plan to store things back there that I don’t use often…or ever (like perhaps our stash of freeze-dried food that’s good for 30 years that we keep on hand for emergencies, but have never yet, to this day, had a need to access), then I shouldn’t have to be removing those main drawers often.
 But when I do need to remove them, I want it to be an easy process.

 Here’s how mine works.
 (And pay no attention to the drawer fronts just yet.
 I’m still trying to work out how I want those to look.)

 The main drawers/bins fit into the cabinet on the lower and middle shelves, and I promise that they’ll look nice when they’re done. 🙂